michellekappl/Preprocessing_Pipeline_JuML/README.md

 [![Coverage](https://codecov.io/gh/michellekappl/Preprocessing_Pipeline_JuML/branch/main/graph/badge.svg)](https://codecov.io/gh/michellekappl/Preprocessing_Pipeline_JuML)
 [![Build Status](https://github.com/michellekappl/Preprocessing_Pipeline_JuML/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/michellekappl/Preprocessing_Pipeline_JuML/actions/workflows/CI.yml?query=branch%3Amain)

 **Preprocessing_Pipeline_JuML** is a Julia package for preprocessing text data in NLP pipelines.
+For more detailed explanation on what NLP and pipelining is, visit https://www.kdnuggets.com/2021/03/natural-language-processing-pipelines-explained.html (last visit: 23.01.25).

 ## Features
+Refer to the diagram below to see explanation of all preprocessing and vectorize functions.
 - **Text preprocessing:** prepare textual data for machine learning tasks.
 Preprocessing steps include:
-  - noise removal (punctuation, special characters, phone numbers, e-mail addresses, ...)
+  - noise removal
-  - text standardization (handle encoding & lowercasing)
+  - text standardization
   - contraction expansion
   - number masking
   - stop word removal
 - **Tokenization:** Split text into words or characters.
-- **Vectorization:** Transform text into machine-learning-compatible vector representations (currently only one-hot encoding supported)
+- **Vectorization:** Transform text into machine-learning-compatible vector representations.
+  - bag of n grams
+  - bag of words
+  - tf-Idf
+  - one hot encoding

 ## API Structure
 The package provides a set of pipeline stages that can be chained together to preprocess text data.
 The pipeline stages are implemented as functions that take a `NlpPipe` or `TokenizedNlpPipe` struct as input and return a modified object of the same type.
 This makes it easy to build custom preprocessing pipelines by piping together the desired stages.